sandstorm/UserManagement/README.md

   className: 'Sandstorm\UserManagement\Domain\Service\Neos\NeosUserCreationService'
 ```

+Be aware that the `NeosUserCreationService` requires a non-empty firstName and lastName to be present in the `RegistrationFlow` attributes
+as it's in the templates of this package.

 ### Neos 2.3 (Flow 3.3) and higher - UserManagement 2.x and higher

 Add the following to your package's (or the global) `Settings.yaml`.
 This creates a separate authentication provider so Neos can